mrkline/cs559-project3/README.md

   to be highly customizable, and the UI can be collapsed via the "Show Controls" checkbox to allow for a full-window experience free of GUI elements when they aren't needed.

+##Planned Features
+The following features were originally planned for the demo.
+Most could be very easily implemented given the current state of the graphics engine and were cut only due to time constraints.

+- Point and Spot lights - Unlike directional lights, which are implemented as full-screen effects, point and spot lights in deferred shading are best rendered by using a stencil buffer technique similar to shadow volumes.
+This allows the light to only be drawn in areas of the screen where it intersects with the scene geometry.
+Original design plans called for dozens of point lights to be circling the colony's central tower as a demonstration of how well deferred shading supports a high number of lights.
+Problems with performing stencil operations in shaders and a lack of time led to this being cut.
+See the `point_lights` branch for current progress in this area.

+- Additional Post Processing - Modern video games and 3D graphics applications often feature screen-wide post processing effects such as bloom, depth of field, and motion blur.
+Such effects could be easily implemented using the post processing system already in place for deferred shading.

+- Specular maps - Since the deferred system already has a channel reserved for a specular coefficient, using a specular map to control shininess would be simple to implement.
+The only things stopping us from doing so was the time it would have taken to create the textures.

 ##Dependencies: